uiceds/project-team-all-right/manuscript.md

 Root Mean Squared Error (RMSE): 0.308

-The scatter plot showed a strong linear relationship between actual and predicted values, indicating that the Random Forest model accurately captures the variations in LV Active Power, especially for middle-range values, with some deviations in extreme cases.
+The Random Forest model achieved a Mean Squared Error (MSE) of 0.0948 and a Root Mean Squared Error (RMSE) of 0.308, reflecting high predictive accuracy.
+In Figure 9, the scatter plot of actual versus predicted values illustrates a strong linear relationship, indicating that the model effectively captures variations in LV Active Power.
+The model performs exceptionally well for middle-range values, demonstrating its ability to generalize across the dataset, but some deviations are observed at the extreme ends of the power output range.

 ## Model Comparisons

 ![image](https://github.com/uiceds/project-team-all-right/blob/main/Comparison%20chart.png?raw=true){width=90%}
-***Comparison Chart to compare the four models based on their predictive performance, strengths, and weaknesses.***
+***Figure 10: Comparison Chart to compare the four models based on their predictive performance, strengths, and weaknesses.***

-Linear Regression: With an MSE of 0.0963 and RMSE of 0.310, it performs well for prediction.
-Its simplicity and interpretability make it practical for capturing primary trends, especially when polynomial features are included to account for non-linear relationships.
-However, its inability to fully capture complex interactions limits its flexibility.

-Decision Tree: With an MSE of 0.174 and RMSE of 0.418, it demonstrated its ability to model non-linear relationships but could have overfitting and reduced generalization problems, particularly at extreme values of LV Active Power.

-K-means(enhanced linear regression model): With an MSE of 0.0952 and RMSE of 0.309, it improved based on standard Linear Regression by incorporating cluster-specific information.
-The K-means model captured subgroup-specific trends, but its dependency on clustering quality introduced variability in performance.

-Random Forest:  With the lowest MSE of 0.0948 and RMSE of 0.308, it performed the best within the four models.
-Despite minor variations at extreme values, its ensemble structure and resilience to non-linearities enabled it to generalize across the dataset effectively.
-Random Forest is the best model for forecasting LV Active Power because of its higher accuracy and resilience, despite its higher computational cost.
+Based on the comparison shown in Figure 10, Random Forest emerged as the most effective among the four models, achieving the lowest error metrics and demonstrating the best ability to generalize across the dataset.
+Its ensemble structure effectively captured complex, non-linear relationships, making it the most accurate and reliable model for predicting LV Active Power, despite minor deviations at extreme values.
+K-Means Enhanced Linear Regression provided notable improvements over standard Linear Regression by incorporating cluster-specific trends, though its dependency on clustering quality introduced some variability.
+Linear Regression, while simple and interpretable, struggled with complex interactions, limiting its flexibility.
+The Decision Tree model captured non-linear relationships but was less accurate and tended to overfit.

-Overall, Random Forest is recommended as the best model due to its ability to handle complex data relationships, whereas simpler models like Linear Regression and K-Means offer interpretable and competitive alternatives for less complex tasks.
+Overall, Random Forest is recommended as the optimal model due to its stability and predictive accuracy.
+Linear Regression and K-means are interpretable alternatives for simpler and more straightforward tasks.

-## Research Question Analysis
+## Discussion

-__Wind Speed:__ During the data analysis and predictive modeling, wind speed consistently showed a strong positive correlation with LV Active Power generation.

-1. In the Linear Regression model, the coefficient for wind speed was the largest among the preditors, which indicating its dominant impact in power generation.
-2. In Random Forest and Decision Tree models, they also highlighted wind speed as the most important feature during feature importance analysis.

-__Wind Direction:__ Compared with wind speed, wind direction’s contribution was smaller but noticeable.
+The research question aimed to determine whether wind speed and wind direction could serve as reliable predictors for accurately estimating LV Active Power and how the predicted power output compares to the theoretical power curve.
+Based on the data analysis and predictive modeling, this question was effectively answered.

+Wind speed emerged as the most critical predictor, showing a strong positive correlation with LV Active Power across all models.
+In Linear Regression, the coefficient for wind speed was the largest among all predictors, underscoring its dominant role in power generation.
+Similarly, feature importance analysis in Random Forest and Decision Tree models confirmed wind speed as the most influential variable, further validating its significance.
+The addition of polynomial terms in Linear Regression improved model accuracy, demonstrating the non-linear relationship between wind speed and power output, consistent with the theoretical cubic scaling of power generation.

-1. Feature importance from Random Forest and Decision Tree models: the wind direction was ranked behind wind speed.
+Wind direction, while less impactful than wind speed, contributed meaningful insights.
+Feature importance rankings from Random Forest and Decision Tree models consistently placed wind direction behind wind speed.
+The analysis revealed that turbines performed optimally when aligned within specific wind direction ranges (e.g., 0°–60° and 300°–360°), indicating the importance of turbine orientation in enhancing efficiency.
-2. Based on the data analysis and predictive modeling, the slight but consistent impact of wind direction reflects how turbine alignment with the incoming wind flow affects the power output.
-Turbines operate optimally in directions 0° to 60° range and 300° to 360° range.

-## Analysis Conclusion

-The findings show that wind speed is the most important predictor, accounting for the majority of power output variation.
-Wind direction, on the other hand, provides important context by taking turbine alignment-related efficiency changes into consideration.
-These insights are consistent across both linear and non-linear models, supported by feature importance rankings, improved accuracy with polynomial terms, and observed trends in data analysis and prediction models.
+These findings supported the hypothesis that wind speed and wind direction are significant predictors of LV Active Power.
+While the models effectively captured variations in power output, some differences between predicted and theoretical power were observed, likely due to operational inefficiencies and real-world conditions not accounted for in the theoretical model.

+To​​ further advance this research, several steps can be taken to build on the current findings.
+Incorporating additional variables such as temperature, air pressure, turbulence intensity, and turbine operational data could provide a more comprehensive understanding of real-world inefficiencies and improve predictive accuracy.
+Implementing real-time data collection would allow for analyzing temporal variations in power output, offering valuable insights into how these variations affect turbine performance.
+Additionally, operational optimization strategies, such as adjusting turbine orientation or refining maintenance practices, could help minimize discrepancies between actual and theoretical power output, enhancing overall turbine efficiency.
+While this research successfully addressed the initial question and hypothesis, these steps represent valuable opportunities for further exploration and improvement.